Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Reclassifed Chests as Objects instead of Drops
 - Added Usable and AutoUsable subclasses of Drops to eliminate the flags that were used for these item types
+- Drops is now an abstract base class